queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment7/REVIEW.md

 !["ExecuteAfterQuit"](res/CodeReview-Captures/ExecuteAfterQuit.png)

 While the GUI shows updated image and histogram simultaneously, images saved from text-based program are not visible immediately, which is abnormal to users.
-If this is a deisgn based on a specific concern or reason, this difference should be highlighted in `README.md`.
+If this is a design based on a specific concern or reason, this difference should be highlighted in `README.md`.

 ### 3. Failure on Handling NULL input